dangoldbj/openclaw-simplex/README.md

 1. Open `Control -> Channels -> SimpleX`
 2. Start `simplex-chat` separately and configure OpenClaw with its `wsUrl`
-3. Generate an invite link or QR code
+3. Generate an invite link in `simplex-chat` or through the gateway/tool automation path
 4. Connect via the SimpleX app
 5. Approve pairing in OpenClaw
 6. Send a message and verify the response